tmtk75/jquery-xhr/README.md

-# node-jquery
+# node-jquery-xhr
 Provide `window`, `jQuery` and `$` to node integrating `jquery`, `jsdom` and `xmlhttprequest`.

 ## How to use

-Let's say you use npm, add "node-jquery" to dependencies section of package.js
+Let's say you use npm, add "node-jquery-xhr" to dependencies section of package.js

-    require("node-jquery")
+    require("node-jquery-xhr")

 You can access like this